zderApfel/RoU/README.md

 ### Attributes

-Attributes are listed on a scale from 10 to 20, with 10 being represented as "average" and the baseline for stat increases/decreases
+Attributes are listed on a scale from 10 to 20, with 10 being represented as "average" and the baseline for stat increases/decreases.
+Every point under 10 is a -1 to the stat increases, while every point above 10 is a +1 to stat increases

 #### Melee